 - Working Things Out Together: The Skill of Negotiating

 - Working with Others: Skills of Participating in And Leading Small Groups

 - Concluding Comments

 Owen Hargie is Emeritus Professor of Communication at Ulster University.
-His special areas of interest are in the fields of interpersonal, organisational, health, and inter-cultural communication and he is a prolific author and researcher in these areas.
-He is Visiting Professor at several universities, and communication consultant for numerous organisations.
+His special areas of interest are in the fields of interpersonal, organisational, health and inter-cultural communication, and he is a prolific author and researcher in these areas.
+He is a visiting professor at several universities and a communication consultant for numerous organisations.

 Dennis Tourish, University of Sussex Business School, UK